Clubs and Societies: the Dramatic Societies

 Cambridge University is famous for excellence in drama, not least because of modern celebrities who were once members of the Footlights.
 But the University has a much longer dramatic tradition, in which Kingsmen often played a key role and the archives at King’s College are a rich source of documentation for student drama groups.

-Amateur Dramatic Company (ADC)
+Amateur Dramatic Club (ADC)

-The Amateur Dramatic Company was founded in 1855.
+The Amateur Dramatic Club was founded in 1855.
 ADC papers at King’s include a menu for their Agamemnon dinner on 27 November 1900, signed by attendees including the Kingsmen Walter Durnford (KC 1865; Provost) and Montague Rhodes James (KC 1882; classicist, Provost and writer of ghost stories).

 The Marlowe Society